 - Calves must be provided with bedding

 - Calves must be provided with environmental enrichment materials

-- Calves must have access to an outdoor area or paddock from weaning
+- Calves must have access to an outdoor area or paddock from 8 weeks of age

 - Calves must be housed in groups with sufficient space each to enable expression of social and play behaviours